chili-publish/grafx-documentation/docs/GraFx-Developers/grafx-studio/editor-engine/workshop-building-a-custom-ui/05-working-with-the-media-connector/index.md

-# Section 5: Working with Meida Connector
+# Section 5: Working with the Media Connector

 ### Actually loading an image frame